sharktacos/OpenColorIO-configs/docs/configs.md

 - **Show Look - RGC** <br> Look transform for the show specific look LUT decided on by the director for the ANM config.
 See "Shot LUTs" below for setup.

 ### Display Transforms
-A View Transform is paired with a Display Transform corresponding to the display it is being viewed on.
-As you can see above, in Nuke these are all in a single drop-down menu with the display listed in parenthesis after the view.
+In OCIO, a View Transform is paired with a Display Transform corresponding to the display it is being viewed on.
+As you can see in the image above, in Nuke these are all in a single drop-down menu with the display listed in parenthesis after the view.
 In Maya, the View and Display are seperate drop-downs.

 - **Gamma 2.0** <br> For viewing on artist's computer monitors.
 This uses the pure gamma 2.2, rather than the piece-wise sRGB EOTF.
 If an image is encoded for a 2.2 display, but shown on a piece-wise sRGB display in can appear a bit low contrast.
 Conversely if an image is encoded for a piece-wsie sRGB display, but shown on a pure gamma 2.2 display the shadows will appear crushed.
 Since there is no way to control the calibration of a viewers computer monitor, best practice is for artists  to work in pure gamma 2.2.
 - **Apple Display P3** <br> Display transform for the MacBookPro M1 XDR display in the wider P3 gamut used for film with a pure 2.2 gamma.
 This display transform also contains options for HDR display.